 \section{Conclusion}

-In this paper, we have developed a numerical scheme of the inelastic Boltzmann equation based on the Hermite spectral method, which makes us even capable to compute two-dimensional periodic model problems.
-The expansion coefficients of the quadratic collision model are computed utilizing the properties of the Hermite basis functions, which can be calculated exactly for the VHS model.
-To balance the accuracy and the computational cost, a new collision model is built with a combination of the quadratic collision term and a linearized collision operator.
-Finally, several benchmark problems in the granular flow are implemented to validate the numerical method.
-Even for two-dimensional cases, this method can capture the behavior of inelastic gas flow well with high efficiency.
+In this paper, we have developed a numerical scheme for solving the inelastic Boltzmann equation based on the Hermite spectral method.
+This method demonstrates its capability to compute two-dimensional periodic model problems and accurately describe the evolution of macroscopic quantities.
+The expansion coefficients of the quadratic collision model are computed using the properties of the Hermite basis functions, which can be calculated exactly for the VHS model.
+To balance accuracy and computational cost, we introduce a new collision model that combines the quadratic collision term with a linearized collision operator.

+The numerical method is validated through several benchmark problems in granular flow.
+Even for two-dimensional cases, the method shows excellent performance in capturing the behavior of inelastic gas flow with high efficiency.